quaternionmedia/alfred/README.md

 then open http://localhost:8000

-If the Dockerfiles need to be rebuilt: `./alfred dev --build`
+If the docker images need to be rebuilt: `./alfred dev --build`

+If package.json has changed: `./alfred install`

 ### production
 With a [traefik](https://containo.us/traefik/) instance running: